Economy of the European Union: Agriculture

 German wine region Rheingau.
 Germany is the EU´s second-largest agriculture goods exporter and the fourth-largest worldwide.

 The agricultural sector is supported by subsidies from the European Union in the form of the Common Agricultural Policy (CAP).
-In 2013 this represented approximately €45 billion (less than 33% of the overall budget of €148 billion) of the EU's total spending.
-It was used originally to guarantee a minimum price for farmers in the EU.
+By 2023, CAP expenditure accounted for about 24.6% of the total EU expenditure.
+The CAP was used originally to guarantee a minimum price for farmers in the EU.
 This is criticised as a form of protectionism, inhibiting trade, and damaging developing countries; one of the most vocal opponents was the United Kingdom, the second largest economy within the union until its withdrawal in January 2020, which repeatedly refused to give up the annual UK rebate unless the CAP should undergo significant reform; France, the biggest beneficiary of the CAP and the union's third largest (now its second-largest) economy, is its most vocal proponent.
 The CAP is however witnessing substantial reform.
 In 1985, around 70% of the EU budget was spent on agriculture.
 In 2011, direct aid to farmers and market-related expenditure amount to just 30% of the budget, and rural development spending to 11%.
 By 2011, 90% of direct support had become non-trade-distorting (not linked to production) as reforms have continued to be made to the CAP, its funding and its design.